rchytas/Python-Flask-App/readme.md

 ## The project is Python Flask REST API for Parent Child Relationship

 ### Can be used for following applications
-	File System - where objects are files and folders and parents are folders E-commerce application - where objects are items and parents are stores / categories
+	File System - where objects are files, folders and parents are folders E-commerce application - where objects are items and parents are stores / categories

 ### Pre-requisites: